forestryio/forestry.io/hugo/content/docs/editing/previews.md

 {{% /warning %}}

 ## How long do previews last?
-Previews are guaranteed to persist for up to 12 hours, but may persist longer.
+Previews are guaranteed to persist for up to 24 hours, but may persist longer.

 All changes that have not been saved or published will be discarded each time a new preview is generated, or when a preview expires.

+Previews immediately expire when your site is published.